juampynr/circleci-db/README.md

-# Sample on providing CircleCI with a Docker image with a database in it
+# Custom Docker image that has a MariaDB in it

 Find out the story behind this repository at [this Lullabot article](https://www.lullabot.com/articles/rocket-ship-fast-jobs-circleci-preinstalling-database).